 As I’ve said before, QPay is very limited in what it can do.
 It only has the most basic of the utility payments.
 This includes mobile top-ups, internet/TV subscriptions, flight booking, electricity bills, water bills and that’s about it.
 There is also a sizeable percentage of cashback on most of them.
 Getting into funding, while every other digital wallet on this list has the option to load funds via card as well, QPay also accepts funds from UnionPay cards.
 Aside from this, you can also choose from the regular e-banking, mobile banking, ConnectIPS, or merchant top-up option.
 Like Khalti, as of now, this one doesn’t have fingerprint verification support as well.

 Now I found a little something weird about QPay.
 So, hold on to your hats, folks.
-The thing that bugged me is that the app doesn’t work as advertised and doesn’t quite look like the way it’s advertised either.
-The company advertises the “Nearby Taxi” feature to be “live” but the option just didn’t show up on my app and neither did a few other features which are highlighted on the app’s page on the Play Store.
+The thing that bugged me is that the app doesn’t work as advertised.
+It doesn’t look quite the way it’s advertised either.
+The company advertises the “Nearby Taxi” feature to be “live” but the option just didn’t show up on my app.
+And neither did a few other features which are highlighted on the app’s page on the Play Store.

-I had received a toast message warning me to turn on GPS for a glitch-less performance which I did so that means the app is working just fine.
+I had received a toast message warning me to turn on GPS for a glitch-less performance.
+And I did so that means the app is working just fine.
 Additionally, my “KYC Status” reads accepted which means it’s not a thing about restricting features to non-verified users.
 So… what the hell?
-Is QPay straight-up lying about its services (which I want to believe is it’s not), or is the app just broken to the point of disappointing incompetence?
+Is QPay straight-up lying about its services (which I want to believe is it’s not)?
+Or is the app just broken to the point of disappointing incompetence?

-So that was it, our list of the best digital wallets in Nepal.
-Every one of them has its own perks and maybe a little pitfall as well, while ultimately every single one aims to make our lives easier and simpler.
-I don’t mean to say I support monopoly or even am referring to it when I say, with the number of such services growing in number in a relatively small country like Nepal, do you think maybe there are just “too many remotes for one TV”?
+That was it, our list of the best digital wallets in Nepal.
+Every one of them has its own perks and maybe a little pitfall as well.
+But ultimately every single one aims to make our lives easier and simpler.
+I don’t mean to say I support monopoly or even am referring to it when I say; the number of such services is growing rapidly in Nepal.
+So, do you think maybe there are just “too many remotes for one TV”?